nitishpant/Duplicate-questions/README.md

 # Duplicate-questions
-A machine learning model to detect duplicate questions on quora
+A machine learning model to detect duplicate questions on Quora